Skip to content

 Education for Environmental Sustainability

-A strength of the SIG is that it seeks to support research and scholarship across all subject specialisms (e.g. geography, science, English, history, art), sectors (formal and non-formal) and age-phases (EYFS, primary, secondary, HE) concerned with EfES.
-At the same time, the SIG will seek to establish dialogue with and between other BERA SIGs, including ‘Children and Childhoods’, ‘Curriculum, Assessment and Pedagogy’, ‘Nature, Outdoor Learning and Play’, to draw together knowledge relating to EfES.
-This is a timely opportunity to establish an EfES SIG, building on the 2021-2022 BERA Research Commission focused on EfES.
+The Education for Environmental Sustainability (EfES) SIG aims to encourage and support discussion, research, practice and scholarship focused on EfES in its broadest sense.
+The SIG provides a focus for this rich and varied research.
+The SIG supports research and scholarship across all subject specialisms (e.g. geography, science, English, history, art), sectors (formal and non-formal) and across all age phases (e.g. EYFS, primary, secondary, HE) concerned with EfES.
+At the same time, the SIG seeks to establish dialogue with and between other BERA SIGs, including ‘Children and Childhoods’, ‘Curriculum, Assessment and Pedagogy’, ‘Nature, Outdoor Learning and Play’, to draw together knowledge relating to EfES.

-SIG aims
+SIG aims:

 • Support collaborations between established and early careers researchers, practitioners and educators;